COVID-19 Testing: Rapid, PCR, and Antibody Tests Available

 We perform Rapid and PCR testing for the presence of active COVID-19 infection.
 We also perform rapid serological blood tests to check for antibodies and potential immunity after an infection or vaccination.
 Why wait?
 Get tested and find out today!

-Walk in instant COVID-19 testing now available, no appointment needed.
-Just walk in and get tested today!
+Walk in instant COVID-19 testing now available, no appointment needed

 At Blue Water Urgent Care, we are committed to maintaining the highest degree of professionalism and cleanliness.

 The health and safety of our patients and staff is a top priority.
 We have implemented new measures to maximize these efforts including but not limited to: